vulinh64/vulinh64.github.io/blog/2026-05-08-how-to-jpa-entity-equals-and-hashcode.md

 }
 ```

 Congratulations, you're knee-deep in hash-based collection territory.
 A broken `equals()`/`hashCode()` will quietly trash those collections during cascade saves, dirty checking, and orphan removal, and the framework will keep smiling at you the whole time.

-Switching to `List` doesn't save you either: half the time the framework picked the data structure for you and you don't get to argue.
+> Switching to `List` means you may lose some of the benefits of being a `Set` (for example, `@EntityGraph` with multiple attributes means you absolutely must use `Set`, or risk the wrath of `MultipleBagFetchException`.
+Try it out, and you will know why.

 <details>

-<summary>"Wait, what about the ***sorted*** cousins?" (a brief detour into `TreeSet`'s identity crisis)</summary>
+<summary>"*Wait, what about the ***sorted*** cousins?*" (a brief detour into `TreeSet`'s identity crisis)</summary>

 Oh, you noticed.
 Yes, Hibernate also ships `PersistentSortedSet` and `PersistentSortedMap`, the introverted siblings of the family, backed by `TreeSet` and `TreeMap`.
 They couldn't care less about `equals()`/`hashCode()`.
 They live and die by `Comparable`/`Comparator` instead.
 So technically, they're someone else's problem.

 But hold on.
 The *flavor* of disaster is suspiciously familiar:

-- **`Comparable` (natural ordering)**:for JPA entities, `compareTo()` is almost always written against the ID, because of course it is.
+- **`Comparable` (natural ordering)**: for JPA entities, `compareTo()` is almost always written against the ID, because of course it is.
 Which means it inherits the exact same lifecycle bug we've been ranting about for the last few sections.
 Transient entity orders one way, persisted entity orders another, `TreeSet` quietly loses track of it.
 Same villain, different cape.
 Same fix: keep the ID immutable.

 - **`Comparator` (custom ordering)**: *this* one is genuinely scary.
 Real-world code is full of `Comparator.comparing(User::getName)`, `Comparator.comparing(Order::getCreatedAt)`, `Comparator.comparing(Task::getStatus)`.
 These fields are not IDs.
 They are emphatically allowed to change.
 Names get edited.
 Orders get shipped.
 Statuses progress.
 And the second business logic mutates one of them on an entity already living inside a `TreeSet`, the ordering invariant is quietly violated.
 No transient-to-persisted plot twist required.
 A boring Tuesday afternoon is enough.

-The takeaway?
 With `Comparable`-based ordering, the same "ID is sacred" rule from the rest of this article keeps you alive.
 With `Comparator`-based ordering, either sort on a field that is itself immutable, or treat the `TreeSet`/`TreeMap` as a one-time snapshot and rebuild it after the mutation.
 Anything else is just a slower, more elegant footgun.

+Be careful!

 </details>